w3f/General-Grants-Program/grants/speculative/dotnet_api.md

 ### What work has been done so far?

-C++ API is almost finished.
-Source code and preliminary documentation is available at this public repository: https://github.com/usetech-llc/polkadot_api_cpp
+C++ API is finished.
+Source code and documentation are available at this public repository: https://github.com/usetech-llc/polkadot_api_cpp

 ### Are there any other projects similar to yours?
 How is our project different?

 So far there has only been JavaScript API project: https://polkadot.js.org/api/

 Other mainstream languages are not yet covered.
-Our initial plan was to start with C++.
-Next step is to cover C# and then other mainstream languages/stacks such as Python, Java, etc. We believe that having a wide coverage will greatly improve adoption of Polkadot among the software developers.
+After C++ API (completed), the next step is to cover C# and then other mainstream languages/stacks such as Python, Java, etc. We believe that having a wide coverage will greatly improve adoption of Polkadot among the software developers.